RockyMor/RockyMor/README.md

-# Rocky - Junior Frontend Developer
+# Rocky -

 ## Introduction

-Hello, I'm Rocky, a Junior Frontend Developer currently pursuing my B.Tech in Computer Science and Engineering.
+Hello, I'm Rocky, currently pursuing my B.Tech in Computer Science and Engineering.
 I have a strong passion for web development and enjoy creating user-friendly and visually appealing websites.
 With proficiency in HTML, CSS, JavaScript, and Git, I strive to enhance my skills and contribute to meaningful projects.

 ## Skills